Iran partially reopens capital as coronavirus deaths hit one-month low

 High-risk businesses including theatres, gyms, saunas, beauty salons, and shopping centres have yet to re-open and restaurants are open only for take-away orders.

 Schools and universities remain closed, and a ban on cultural, religious and sports gatherings has been imposed.

-Iran may also ban public events marking the holy Muslim fasting month of Ramadan which starts in late April.
+Neighbouring Turkey’s confirmed coronavirus cases have risen to 82,329, Turkish Health Minister Fahrettin Koca said on Saturday, overtaking Iran for the first time to register the highest total in the Middle East.

-Reporting by Dubai Newsroom; Editing by Alex Richardson and Christina Fincher
+Reporting by Dubai Newsroom; Editing by Alex Richardson, Christina Fincher, William Maclean